 I love how much of the Jamaican cuisine we tried was made with humble meats, or parts of the animal that are not all that common elsewhere.
 That included goat!
 That said, we had a hard time tracking down curry goat during our trip to Jamaica.
 Apparently, a lot of hotels don’t offer it regularly because Americans don’t eat goat and don’t order it (Hey, America, eat goat!).
 And, our meals during our excursions were pretty set.
 But, we managed to secure a last minute chow down of Jamaican curry goat while staying at Half Moon.
-Yes, it was a little more gamey than a beef curry, but the meat was fairly tender, and the curry flavor was amazing!
+Yes, it was a little gamier than a beef curry, but the meat was fairly tender, and the curry flavor was amazing!
 It’s more likely to find curry goat at festivals and parties more than at Jamaican restaurants.
 It could be one of the best Jamaican dishes you can track down.

-Where to eat Jamaican curry goat: I was told the Chill Out Hut in Montego Bay has grest curry goat, but we didn’t get a chance to try it ourselves.
+Where to eat Jamaican curry goat: I was told the Chill Out Hut in Montego Bay has great curry goat, but we didn’t get a chance to try it ourselves.
 The versions at Seagrape Terrace and Sugar Mill at Half Moon, though, were spectacular!
 This might not be a popular food in Jamaica for tourists, but try it if you find it.

 What to Eat in Jamaica: I don’t recommend eating the peppers on their own, instead, watch for them cooked into all sorts of typical Jamaican food.

-Where to eat Scotch Bonnet Peppers: If looking for a nicer evening out, the Houseboat Grill in Montego Bay offers a few dishes, including peel and eat shrimp, and shrimp fritters, that are served with a spicy hot Scotch Bonnet Pepper buerre blanc.
+Where to eat Scotch Bonnet Peppers: If looking for a nicer evening out, the Houseboat Grill in Montego Bay offers a few dishes, including peel and eat shrimp, and shrimp fritters that are served with a spicy hot Scotch Bonnet Pepper buerre blanc.
 When wondering what Jamaicans eat, it might not be a fancy French buerre blanc sauce, but this was pretty tasty nonetheless.

 How to eat Scotch Bonnet Peppers at home:

-Whether it’s curry goat, jerk chicken, or a grilled fish, most Jamaican meals offer amazing side dishes, many of which I had never tried before.
+Whether it’s curry goat, jerk chicken, or a grilled fish, most Jamaican meals offer amazing Jamaican side dishes, many of which I had never tried before.
 Sometimes they can be listed separately on a Jamaican restaurant menu, other times, they just come with the ordered protein.
 Jamaican traditional dishes generally do include some sort of tasty side dish.

 Rice and Peas

 If someone were to ask me “What do Jamaicans eat” I would skip over jerk chicken and say rice and peas.
 They seemed to be everywhere and must be a top typical food in Jamaica.
-But, this is a not a dish with “peas” as Americans and Brits tend to think of them.
+But, this is not a dish with “peas” as Americans and Brits tend to think of them.
 Instead, this is more like rice and beans, with red beans that are similar to kidney beans.
 And, they are found on almost every Jamaican lunch or dinner plate on the island.
 Definitely, a typical food of Jamaica, even if it was one I had never heard of before.

-In my humble opinion, I did not enjoy rice and peas as much as red beans and rice, a traditional Gulf Coast food, which tends to me more moist.
+In my humble opinion, I did not enjoy rice and peas as much as red beans and rice, a traditional Gulf Coast food, which tends to be moister.
 But, it’s one of the Jamaican staple foods, so try it!

 I ate bammy during our first meal in Jamaica, and I fell in love!
-Bammy is made from cassava, or yuca.
-It is soaked in coconut meal, and then deep fried.
+Bammy is made from cassava or yuca.
+It is soaked in coconut milk, and then deep fried.
 But, they can carry a bit of spice.
 They often are flavored with black pepper, or, of course, Scotch Bonnet peppers.
 It’s another example of how Jamaican traditional foods use very humble ingredients.
 Bammy quickly became one of my favorite Jamaican dishes.
 And it has one of the best traditional Jamaican food names (although some of the next few Jamaica dishes do too!).

 In a similar category to bammy is festival, a deep fried cornmeal fritter.
 It is similar to a cruller in the US, but less sweet.
 It’s often served with jerk chicken and other main dishes often during a typical Jamaican dinner.
 One of the best we had was at Scotchies along with our jerk chicken and jerk pork.

 How to make festival at home: